 Historic Sites in Western North Carolina

-The North Carolina mountains and foothills are home to over 400 historic sites including buildings and districts listed on the National Register of Historic Places, the country's official list of buildings and sites that are significant in American architecture, archeology, engineering, and culture.
+The North Carolina mountains and foothills are home to 570 historic sites including buildings and districts listed on the National Register of Historic Places, the country’s official list of buildings and sites that are significant in American architecture, archeology, engineering, and culture.

 Many historic sites in the North Carolina mountains received a further distinction by the Governor’s Year of the Mountains Commission in 1996, which designated select sites as “Cultural Treasures” for their cultural or historic significance to the region.